pyannote/pyannote-audio/tutorials/change-detection/README.md

 ```

 By default, this validation computes the segmentation metrics.
-You may prefer to set the flag `--metric=diarization` in order to check diarization metrics
+You may prefer to use the option `--diarization` for diarization metrics.

 ## Application
 ([↑up to table of contents](#table-of-contents))